davidf552/ETL_computer_vision/README.md

 ![points](https://user-images.githubusercontent.com/103103116/202120386-37b40f48-54ed-479f-a98a-ae1c9d2fcca3.PNG)

+### Note
+There is also a [version](camera.cpp) written in C++, however it requires the use of an industrial camera.
+Some of the code is written in Spanish since it was the original code used for my Electrical Engineer capstone project back in Ecuador.

 ### Graph module

 It is important to know if the capture procedure worked as intended.
 A picture made from the coordinates "x" and "y" is a good way to tell.